aws-samples/cryoem-on-aws-parallel-cluster/README.md

 # Cryo-EM on AWS ParallelCluster

 This GitHub repository contains resources to deploy the solution described in the [HPC Blog for CryoSparc on AWS ParallelCLuster](https://aws.amazon.com/blogs/hpc/how-thermo-fisher-scientific-accelerated-cryo-em-using-aws-parallelcluster/).
-It was updated July 2023 to align with the latest ParallelCluster configuration file format.
+It was updated September 2024 to align with the latest ParallelCluster configuration file format.

 ![Architecture](images/CryoSPARC-on-AWSParallelCluster.png)